Charged with a DUI?

 • The right to have an attorney appointed if you are unable to afford one

-Why It Is Important To Remain Silent Until You Retain An Attorney
+Why It Is Important to Remain Silent Until You Retain an Attorney

 Additionally, many police vehicles and interrogation rooms have recording devices.
-Even if you believe you are alone or think the only other person there is someone with whom you were arrested, you need to understand that you may still be recorded and those statements could be used against you.
+Even if you believe you are alone or think the only other person there is someone with whom you were arrested, you need to understand that you may still be recorded, and those statements could be used against you.
 Your decision to tell the police that you do not want to answer any questions or speak to them cannot be used against you in trial.

 After criminal charges are filed, you will have a court appearance called an arraignment.
 At your arraignment, a judge officially reads the charges filed against you.